coopie/mesite/posts/playing_around_with_noise_as_targets.md

 A monochrome image can be seen as a 2D probability distribution, where the areas of higher density correspond to whiter areas in an image.
 In my experiments, I have taken the range to be $[0, 1]$ for both dimensions.
 As we are using NAT in this approach, we are concerned with large collections of 2D points which are very large samples of a probability distribution.

 The image of the sample is a 2D histogram, where the buckets of the histogram are all equal length (the length of a bucket is $\frac{1}{\text{pixel width}}$)

+The original idea for doing this was for image compression: Given a model which can map Gaussian noise well to an image "distribution", the compression of the image *is* the model.
+To reconstruct the image, simply feed Gaussian noise to the model and record how the model distributes it's output.

 As an example, here is what a 2 Dimensional normal distribution with mean $(0.5, 0.5)$ and standard-deviation 0.5 looks like (using 1 million samples):